-New Amsterdam School offers classes inspired by the Waldorf approach to education for children 6 months to 8 years of age.
-Our early childhood programs consist of Parent and Child and 2’s classes in addition to our Mixed-Age Early Childhood classes.
+New Amsterdam School offers classes inspired by the Waldorf approach to education.
+Our early childhood programs consist of Seedlings Parent & Child and Maple Two’s classes in addition to our Mixed-Aged Kindergartens.
 Each class is tailored to meet the nuanced development of the growing child.
-Robin’s Nest Aftercare is available to children ages 3 – 6 who are enrolled in our early childhood classes, providing families the opportunity of extended care.
+Robin’s Nest Aftercare is available to children ages 2.9 – 6 who are enrolled in our early childhood classes, providing families the opportunity of extended care.

 Click on the program below to learn more